 Later, when we enter upon public life, society and literature, impressing us day by day and hour by hour, as the water-drop hollows the stone, continue to inculcate the same prejudice.
 Books of history, of political science, of social economy, are stuffed with this respect for law; even the physical sciences have been pressed into the service by introducing artificial modes of expression, borrowed from theology and arbitrary power, into knowledge which is purely the result of observation.
 Thus our intelligence is successfully befogged, and always to maintain our respect for law.
 The same work is done by newspapers.
 They have not an article which does not preach respect for law, even where the third page proves every day to demonstrate the imbecility of that law, and shows how it is dragged through every variety of mud and filth by those charged with its administration.
-Servility before the law has become a virtue, and I doubt if there was ever even a revolutionist who did not begin in his youth as the defender of law against what are generally called 'abuses,' although these last are inevitable consequences of the law itself.
+Servility before the law has become a virtue, and I doubt if there was ever even a revolutionist who did not begin in his youth as the defender of law ings, steeped in the vice and corruption which oozes from the very walls of our existing prisons.
+Only remember that the more these prisons are reformed, the more detestable they become; our model modern penitentiaries are a hundredfold more abominable than the dungeons of the middle ages.
+Finally, consider what corruption, depravity of mind, is kept up amongst men by the idea of obedience, the very essence of law; of chastisement; of authority having the right to punish, to judge irrespective of our conscience and the esteem of our friends; of the necessity for executioners, gaolers and informers-in a word, by all the attributes of law and authority.
+Consider all this, and you will assuredly agree with us in saying that a law inflicting penalties is an abomination which should cease to exist.